GAM-team/GAM/docs/Classroom-Courses.md

 * `end|endtime <Date>|<Time>` - specify the end of the time frame; if not specified, the time frame will be open ended at the end
 For the filter to apply, `timefilter` and at least one of `start|starttime` and `end|endtime` must be specified.

-By default, all pub`lished course work for a course is displayed; use the following options to select specific course work.
+By default, all published course work for a course is displayed; use the following options to select specific course work.
 * `workids <CourseWorkIDEntity>` - Display course work with the IDs specified in `<CourseWorkIDEntity>`.
 * `workstates <CourseWorkStateList>` - Display course work with any of the specified states.